Battle of the Golden Spurs: Forces

-The Battle
+Battle

-The combined Flemish forces met at Kortrijk on 26 June and laid siege to the castle, which housed a French garrison.
-As the siege was being laid, the Flemish leaders began preparing a nearby field for battle.
+The combined Flemish forces met at Kortrijk on 26 June and laid siege to the local castle, which housed a French garrison.
+Anticipating a French attempt to break the siege, they prepared to face their enemies in a field battle.
 The size of the French response was impressive, with 3,000 knights and 4,000–5,000 infantry being an accepted estimate.
-The Flemish failed to take the castle and the two forces clashed on 11 July in an open field near the city next to the Groeninge stream.
+The Flemish ultimately chose to break off the siege and the two forces clashed on 11 July in an open field next to the Groeninge stream.

 The field near Kortrijk was crossed by numerous ditches and streams dug by the Flemish as Philip's army assembled.
-Some drained from the river Leie (or Lys), while others were concealed with dirt and tree branches, making it difficult for the French cavalry to charge the Flemish lines.
-The marshy ground also made the cavalry less effective.
-The French sent servants to place wood in the streams, but they were attacked before they completed their task.
+Some drained from the river Leie (or Lys), while others were concealed with dirt and tree branches, resulting in an uneven terrain that made cavalry charges, the main French battle tactic, less effective by limiting the momentum and maneuverability of horsemen and their mounts.
+The French assigned scouting parties to cover the marsh with wood planks, but they were driven off before the task was finished.
 The Flemish placed themselves in a strong defensive position, in deeply stacked lines forming a square.
-The rear of the square was covered by a curve of the river Leie.
+The rear of the square was covered by a curve of the river.
 The front presented a wedge to the French army and was placed behind larger rivulets.

-The 1,000 French crossbowmen attacked their 900 Flemish counterparts and succeeded in forcing them back.
-Eventually, the French crossbow bolts and arrows began to hit the main Flemish infantry formations' front ranks but inflicted little damage.
+The 1,000 French crossbowmen began the battle by attacking their 900 Flemish counterparts and succeeded in forcing them back.
+Eventually, the French crossbow bolts and arrows began to hit the main Flemish infantry formations' front ranks, but inflicted little damage due to the strong defensive lines.

-The French commander Robert of Artois was worried the outnumbered French foot would be attacked from all sides by superior, heavily armed Flemish infantry on the other side of the brooks.
-Furthermore, the Flemish would then have their formations right on edge of the brooks and a successful French cavalry crossing would be extremely difficult.
+Robert II of Artois expressed concern that his outnumbered infantry would be overwhelmed by the Flemish soldiers positioned on the other side of the brooks.
+Furthermore, the Flemish would then have their formations blocking the brooks physically and a successful French cavalry crossing would be extremely difficult.
 He therefore recalled his foot soldiers to clear the way for 2,300 heavy cavalry arranged into two attack formations.
-The French cavalry unfurled their banners and advanced on the command "Forward!".
+The French cavalry unfurled their banners and advanced on the command "Forward!"